-Welcome to Year 1 - Mrs Timmis, Mrs Morris and Mrs Cope
+Welcome to Year 1 - Mrs Timmis, Mrs Brocklehurst and Miss Culverhouse

-We hope you have all had a wonderful summer and are now ready for the fun and excitement of Year 1.
+We hope you have all had a wonderful Christmas and are now ready for the fun and excitement that the new term will provide.

 This page should give you all the information you need about Year 1.